gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

     void scheduleNextReqRetryEvent(Tick when);
 ```

-Define the functions by adding the following code under `namespace gem5` in `src/bootcamp/inspector-gadget/inspector_gadget.cc`.
+Define the functions by adding the following code in `inspector_gadget.cc`.

 ```cpp
 void